kubernetes/enhancements/keps/sig-storage/1710-selinux-relabeling/README.md

   [supported limits][].

-  No. Kubelet already has a cache of desired / existing mounts, we need to add a string with SELinux context to each one, which should be negligible.
+  No. Kubelet already has a cache of desired / existing mounts, we need to add a string with SELinux label to each one, which should be negligible.

 * **Can enabling / using this feature result in resource exhaustion of some node resources (PIDs, sockets, inodes, etc.)?**